Becoming an Optician in Kentucky

 - Professional practices

-Upon completion of the program you will be eligible to sit for both the ABO and NCLE exams.
+Upon completion of the program, you will be eligible to sit for both the ABO and NCLE exams.
+Request enrollment information to get started.

 Outlook and Salaries for Opticians in Kentucky